Invasion of Darfur (1916): Battle of Beringia

 The Anglo-Egyptian forces were established 500 yd from Beringia.
-The main Fur Army position was 600 yd south of the village, extending for 1000 yd to the east and west in a semi circle.
+The main Fur Army position was 600 yd south of the village, extending for 1000 yd to the east and west in a semi-circle.
 Kelly's scouts could not get into a position to see all of the Fur Army positions so Kelly made the decision to launch an immediate attack.
-While he was organising the assault, Huddleston commanding the Camel Corps company escorting the artillery and machine guns on the right of the square, exceeded his orders and entered the village.
+While he was organising the assault, Huddleston, commanding the Camel Corps company escorting the artillery and machine-guns on the right of the square, exceeded his orders and entered the village.
 Exiting to the south they came under heavy fire from the Fur defenders and were forced to withdraw, pursued by some of the Fur troops.
-However, when they came within range of the Anglo-Egyptian square, their artillery and machine guns opened fire on their open flank.
+When they came within range of the Anglo-Egyptian square, their artillery and machine-guns opened fire on their open flank.
 Seeing this, the remainder of the Fur Army left their trenches and attacked the southern side of the square in strength.

 The south of the square was manned from left to right by an artillery battery, three infantry companies, another artillery battery, one infantry company and a Maxim section.
 There was then a gap of around 150 yd before another infantry company and a Maxim section were positioned facing east.
 Kelly now reinforced the south of the square with two Maxim sections and a company from the Arab Battalion.
 The Fur attack lasted around forty minutes, but it eventually failed and the nearest they got to the square was around 10 yd.
 Kelly ordered an infantry counter-attack, supported by his artillery, with the Maxim guns advancing alongside the infantry.
 The Fur Army broke and the survivors retreated, leaving 231 dead, ninety-six seriously wounded and another 1,000 less seriously wounded behind, from a force of over 3,600.
 Anglo-Egyptian casualties were four officers wounded, five other ranks dead and eighteen wounded.
-At 16:00, Kelly resumed his advance to El Fasher stopping for the night just short of the capital.
+At 16:00, Kelly resumed his advance to al-Fashir stopping for the night just short of the capital.

-The Fur Army were not defeated and a force of 500 cavalry and 300 infantry attacked the Anglo-Egyptian camp at 03:00 on 23 May.
+A force of 500 cavalry and 300 infantry attacked the Anglo-Egyptian camp at 03:00 on 23 May.
 Kelly's artillery opened fire with starshells, lighting up the battleground.
-The attack was defeated, Fur casualties are not known, but the only Anglo-Egyptian casualty was a wounded gunner.
+The attack was defeated; Fur casualties are not known but the only Anglo-Egyptian casualty was a wounded gunner.
 Later that day, at 06:00 the Anglo-Egyptians were just about to break camp, when several hundred Fur troops appeared on their left flank.
 They were engaged and forced to withdraw by artillery, machine gun fire and aerial bombardment.
 At 10:00, Kelly and his mounted troops entered the capital, finding it deserted except for some women.
-Sultan Ali Dinar had left El Fasher accompanied by 2,000 troops after hearing about the defeat at Beringia.
+Sultan Ali Dinar had left al-Fashir accompanied by 2,000 troops after hearing about the defeat at Beringia.
 Captured in the city were four artillery pieces, 55,000 rounds of small arms ammunition and 4,000 rifles.